Harmonica-Men/AstroShop/Agile.md

 To manage and track the progress of user stories during the project, I created a Kanban Board board.
 The board was divided into four columns: **Epics**, **To Do**, **In Progress**, and **Done**.

 - Epics: This column contained overarching goals that grouped related user stories together.
+(Backlog)
 - To Do: At the start of each iteration, user stories to be completed were moved here.
 - In Progress: As work began on a user story, it was moved to this column.
 - Done: Completed user stories were moved to this column to indicate they were finished.